hazelcast/hazelcast-python-client/docs/sql.rst

     for row in cursor:
         # handle the row

-You can access columns in a:class:`hazelcast.db.SqlRow` by using the subscription notation, treating the row as a dictionary.
+You can access columns in a :class:`hazelcast.db.SqlRow` by using the subscription notation, treating the row as a dictionary.

 .. code:: python